big-peanut/abhiman-leadmint/README.md

 1. Clone the repository to your machine.
 2. Navigate inside the project folder.
 3. Install all the dependencies inside package.json using npm install
+4. All secret keys are in a different file called requirements.txt

 ## Usage